-- 52 macronutrient have diverse effects on glucose-insulin homeostasis.
-In comparison to carbohydrate, SFA - or MUFA, most consistent favourable effects were seen with PUFA, which improved glycaemia, insulin - resistance and insulin secretion capacity.
+This meta-analysis of randomised controlled feeding trials provides evidence that dietary macronutrients have diverse effects on glucose-insulin homeostasis.
+In comparison to carbohydrate, SFA, or MUFA, most consistent favourable effects were seen with PUFA, which was linked to improved glycaemia, insulin resistance, and insulin secretion capacity.